akshara297/Women-Security-Management-System/README.md

 Communicate: Let the group know in your chat what section or file you are currently working on (e.g., "Hey, I'm working on styles.css right now").

 Pull Often: Run git pull frequently, especially right before you start working and right before you try to push your code.

 Keep Commits Small: Push your code often in small, working chunks rather than saving a massive block of changes all at once.

-Keep Commits Small: Push your code often in small, working chunks rather than saving a massive block of changes all at once.